open-runtimes/open-runtimes/runtimes/ruby-3.2/README.md

 end
 ```

 - To handle dependencies, you need to have `Gemfile` file.
-Dependencies will be automatically cached and installed, so you don't need to include any local denepdencies folder in your function.
+Dependencies will be automatically installed.

 - The default entrypoint is `index.rb`.
 If your entrypoint differs, make sure to configure it using `OPEN_RUNTIMES_ENTRYPOINT` environment variable during build, for instance, `OPEN_RUNTIMES_ENTRYPOINT=src/app.rb`.